ng-Classic/ng-classic/aio/content/guide/typescript-configuration.md

 </div>

-The initial `tsconfig.json` for an Angular Classicworkspace typically looks like the following example.
+The initial `tsconfig.json` for an Angular Classic workspace typically looks like the following example.

 <code-example header="tsconfig.json" path="getting-started/tsconfig.0.json"></code-example>